jnnsn/jnnsn/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
+- 🔭 I’m currently working on my portfolio, creating a showcase of my skills and projects.
+- 🌱 Eagerly learning and experimenting with three.js.
+The 3D world is fascinating!
+- 💬 Got a cozy game you love?
+Tell me about it!
+I'm always looking for new ones to try.
+- 🎮 Currently playing Roots of Pacha by Soda Den.
+- ⚡ Fun lie: I love spice!
+The spicier the food, the better.
+Bring on the heat!
+(Just kidding, I'm only ok with gallon of milk near me!)

 Top Language
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jnnsn&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)